3d Modularity Revisited: Introduction, Background, and Summary

-\item[\emph{Question 2:}] \emph{How can we take $\tau\mapsto -\tau$ to turn $\hat Z(M_3)$ into $\hat Z(-M_3)$?} \end{description} Despite the difficulty, in this work we will take a step towards a general definition, exploiting insights from quantum modular forms\footnote{While this work is being completed, the paper \cite{costin2023going} appeared which investigates the problem from an interesting resurgence point of view, complementary to the modular point of view taken in this work.}.
+\item[\emph{Question 2:}] \emph{How can we take $\tau\mapsto -\tau$ to turn $\hat Z(M_3)$ into $\hat Z(-M_3)$?} \end{description} Despite the difficulty, in this work we will take a step towards a {new approach}, exploiting insights from quantum modular forms\footnote{While this work is being completed, the paper \cite{costin2023going} appeared which investigates the problem from an interesting resurgence point of view, complementary to the modular point of view taken in this work.}.

 After identifying the invariants $\hat Z(-M_3)$, the second part of the 3d modularity proposal leads to the following question. \begin{description}

 \item[\emph{Question 3:}] \emph{Which VOAs correspond to the invariants $\hat Z(-M_3)$ on the other side?} \end{description} In this paper we will address the above three questions.